Consensys/web3signer/README.md

 # Eth2Signer

-A application able to sign Eth2 artefacts (attestations and blocks) using BLS12-381 private key.
+An application able to sign Eth2 artefacts (attestations and blocks) using BLS12-381 private key.

 ## Issues